-As with insulin pumps, psychosocial research on CGM sensors attests to complexity and varied experience on the part of different user groups.[25]
-CGM users generally report high levels of satisfaction and reduced fear of hypoglycaemia, but satisfaction is higher in those who use CGM more frequently and lower in adolescents, who exhibit higher levels of anxiety and lower glycaemic improvements than adults using CGM.[18,28-30] For parents of children with diabetes using CGM, poorer sleep and increased anxiety have also been reported.[30]
-In this context, an interview study by Ritholz and colleagues emphasised the importance of specific psychosocial factors – notably coping skills, willingness to review data, and the involvement of family members - for the effective use of CGM.[23]
+As with insulin pumps, psychosocial research on CGM sensors attests to complexity and varied experience on the part of different user groups.[27]
+CGM users generally report high levels of satisfaction and reduced fear of hypoglycaemia, but satisfaction is higher in those who use CGM more frequently and lower in adolescents, who exhibit higher levels of anxiety and lower glycaemic improvements than adults using CGM.[19,30-32] For parents of children with diabetes using CGM, poorer sleep and increased anxiety have also been reported.[32]
+In this context, an interview study by Ritholz and colleagues emphasised the importance of specific psychosocial factors – notably coping skills, willingness to review data, and the involvement of family members - for the effective use of CGM.[24]

+Summary

+Psychosocial research on insulin pumps and CGM sensors illustrates the complexity of diabetes technology experience, evidencing a range of experienced benefits and burdens in addition to the crucial, yet little-understood, role of psychosocial factors in terms of sustained and effective technology use.
+Since these technologies form key components of closed-loop systems, this body of work constitutes the backdrop against which closed-loop psychosocial research should be evaluated, not least because it highlights the challenges surrounding uneven usage of even tried and tested devices such as insulin pumps - challenges which are likely to recur in some form with closed-loop systems.
+As Barnard and colleagues note, ‘[e]xamining research in this area is particular[ly] pertinent as there is limited usage today of insulin pump therapy and CGM devices despite their potential benefits [for] glycemic control and [quality of life]… Thus, understanding the extant research in these areas can help improve efforts to streamline and optimize uptake of [closed-loop systems] when they become more readily available.’[15]

-Psychosocial impact of AP
+Psychosocial impact of Closed-Loop Systems

-The incorporation of CGM sensors and insulin pumps into a hybrid automated system adds potentially significant new dimensions to user experience of existing diabetes technologies by requiring the use of multiple wearable devices and reducing user control of basal insulin dosage.
-The following sections review studies exploring these and other dimensions of closed-loop usage in three key user groups: adult (9 studies), children and adolescent (2 studies), and pregnant women (1 study).
-Two studies involved both adult and paediatric participants and are discussed in the research with adults section [31-32].
+While closed-loop systems make use of some existing technologies (such as CGM sensors and insulin pumps), their incorporation into a hybrid automated system adds potentially significant new dimensions to user experience of existing diabetes technologies by requiring the use of multiple wearable devices and reducing user control of basal insulin dosage.
+The following sections review studies exploring these and other dimensions of closed-loop usage in three key user groups: adult (9 studies), children and adolescent (3 studies), and pregnant women (1 study).
+The studies involving both adult and paediatric participants are discussed in the research with adults section [33-35].
 One study involved paediatric participants and their parents and is discussed in the research with children section [33].
 Studies are discussed in chronological order within each section.
-Fig 1 summarises the studies discussed.
+Fig 2 summarises the studies discussed.

-FIG 1 ABOUT HERE
+FIG 2 ABOUT HERE